E4S

 Success!

-If you see these lines, you should also see three corresponding new rows in the spreadsheet that automatically records all of the google form submissions.
+If you see these lines, you should also see corresponding new rows in the spreadsheet that automatically records all of the google form submissions.
+Note that each row is automatically assigned a timestamp, so you have a record of when the data was sent.

 This template can be modified to automatically log any type of sensor data to the cloud that is recorded by your circuit, assuming that you have access to a wifi network.